sikhouane/sikhouane/README.md

 ### About me

-- 🔭 My name's Sanaa
+- 🔭 My name's Sansa
 - :computer: I'm a Full-Stack Developer and CS student.
-- ⚡ I like : games, code, gym and memes
+- ⚡ I like : programming, gaming, gym and memes

 #### Technologies